Israel deports Palestinian activist to France - The Boston Globe

-JERUSALEM — Israel said it deported a Palestinian lawyer and activist to France early Sunday, claiming he has ties to a banned militant group, despite objections from the French government.
+JERUSALEM — Israel on Sunday deported a Palestinian lawyer and activist to France after claiming he has ties to a banned militant group, drawing a rare condemnation from the French government.

-The expulsion of Salah Hammouri underscored the fragile status of Palestinians in Israeli-annexed east Jerusalem, where most hold revocable residency rights but are not Israeli citizens.
-It also set up a possible diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.
+The expulsion of Salah Hammouri underscored the fragile status of Palestinians in Israeli-annexed East Jerusalem, where most hold revocable residency rights but are not Israeli citizens.
+It also worsened a brewing diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.

-“I’m happy to announce that justice was served today and the terrorist Salah Hammouri was deported from Israel," Israel's interior minister, Ayelet Shaked, announced in a videotaped statement.
-He was set to land in Paris just before 10 a.m. local time.
+“I’m happy to announce that justice was served today and the terrorist Salah Hammouri was deported from Israel,” announced Israel’s interior minister, Ayelet Shaked, in a videotaped statement early Sunday.
+The expulsion capped months of legal wrangling.

 Advertisement